brittleru/brittleru/README.md

 <br>

 ## 👨🏻‍💻 &nbsp;About Me
-I'm student at "Universitatea Politehnica din Bucuresti", studying the master's program in Artificial Intelligence (English) and I have a bachelor's in Mechatronics and Robotics.
-Beside that, I'm a Software Developer who is in love with Web Development and Mobile Robotics, I'm currently enjoying doing it in my free time and I'm excited for opportunities to work as a Machine Learning Engineer so if you want to work together just hit me up.
+I'm an AI researcher with a focus on Computer Vision.
+Besides that, I'm a software developer who enjoys building projects from scratch and optimizing things.
+Currently, I'm a PhD student in Computer Science with a focus on Artificial Intelligence and High-Performance Computing.

 - 👯 I’m looking to collaborate on awesome projects or hackatons
 - 💬 Ask me anything